terasky-int/VendorUpdater_Bot/docs/PRD.md

 - [ ] Create automated reports
 - [ ] Implement alerting for important updates

+### 6.5 Phase 5: Cleanup 📅
+- [ ] get rid of unused files and temporary created tools, that are no longer used.
+- [ ] Refresh and consolidate all docs

 ## 7. Success Metrics

 - [ ] **Data Accuracy**: >95% correct vendor-product relationships